-- (1) The Director has the authority to sign on behalf of the Department all documentation required in the performance of the Director's functions under this Act. - (2) Unless otherwise provided, the Director may, by instrument in writing and subject to conditions, directions, reservations or restrictions as he or she thinks fit, delegate to any other public officer a power or duty conferred or imposed by this Act on the Director, other than this power of delegation.
+- 12. (1) The Director has the authority to sign on behalf of the Department all documentation required in the performance of the Director's functions under this Act. - (2) Unless otherwise provided, the Director may, by instrument in writing and subject to conditions, directions, reservations or restrictions as he or she thinks fit, delegate to any other public officer a power or duty conferred or imposed by this Act or any other enactment on the Director, other than this power of delegation.
+(Amended by Act 5 of 2017)

-13. Implementation and enforcement of this Act
+Implementation and enforcement of this Act

-- (1) The Deputy Governor may designate a public officer, as an authorised officer, in order to implement and enforce this Act. - (2) In addition to persons designated under subsection (1), the Director and any other personnel of the Department as the Director may designate in writing, the Chief Fisheries Officer, a police officer, a member of the defence force, an agricultural officer, a forest ranger, an environment officer, a litter warden, a customs officer, a public health inspector and a building inspector are ex officio authorised officers. - (3) Despite the designation of a person as an authorised officer under subsection (1) and (2), that person shall require the approval of his supervisor and the Director where it is reasonably possible to obtain that approval before the exercise of the duties of an authorised officer.
+- 13. (1) The Deputy Governor may designate a public officer, as an authorised officer, in order to implement and enforce this Act. - (2) In addition to persons designated under subsection (1), the Director and any other personnel of the Department as the Director may designate in writing, the Chief Fisheries Officer, a police officer, a member of the defence force, an agricultural officer, a forest ranger, an environment officer, a litter warden, a customs officer, a public health inspector and a building inspector are ex officio authorised officers. - (3) Despite the designation of a person as an authorised officer under subsection (1) and (2), that person shall require the approval of his supervisor and the Director, if it is reasonably possible to obtain that approval, before the exercise of the functions of an authorised officer.

-PART 3-ENVIRONMENTAL MANAGEMENT
+ENVIRONMENTAL MANAGEMENT

-14. National Environmental Management Strategy
+National Environmental Management Strategy

-- (1) The Director shall prepare a National Environmental Management Strategy. - (2) A NEMS prepared in accordance with subsection (1) shall include- - (a) a description of the environment in Montserrat; - (b) an analysis of environmental issues of national significance; and - (c) the environmental management strategies, to be prescribed to address the issues set out in paragraph (b). - (3) In preparing a NEMS, the Director shall seek and consider comments from stakeholders including governmental entities, civil society, non-governmental organisations and members of the public.
+- 14. (1) The Director shall prepare a National Environmental Management Strategy in accordance with this section. - (2) A NEMS shall include- - (a) a description of the environment in Montserrat; - (b) an analysis of environmental issues of national significance; and

-- (4) The Director shall submit the draft NEMS to the Council for review and the Council may revise the draft NEMS. - (5) The Council shall, on completion of its review of the draft NEMS, submit it to the Minister, who shall submit it to Cabinet for approval. - (6) After its approval by Cabinet, the Director shall publish the NEMS in the Gazette. - (7) The Director shall review and revise the NEMS not less than three years or more than five years after its approval. - (8) Despite subsection (7), the Minister may instruct the Director to conduct a review of the NEMS at any time he sees fit.
+- (c) the environmental management strategies that are proposed to address the issues set out in paragraph (b). - (3) In preparing a NEMS, the Director shall seek and consider comments from stakeholders including governmental entities, civil society, non-governmental organisations and members of the public. - (4) The Director shall submit the draft NEMS to the Council for review and the Council may revise the draft NEMS. - (5) The Council shall, on completion of its review of the draft NEMS, submit it to the Minister, who shall submit it to Cabinet for approval. - (6) After its approval by Cabinet, the Director shall publish the NEMS in the Gazette. - (7) The Director shall review and revise the NEMS not less than three years or more than five years after its approval. - (8) Despite subsection (7), the Minister may instruct the Director to conduct a review of the NEMS at any time he sees fit.

-15. National Environmental Information System
+National Environmental Information System